fataik1/fataik1.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Fatai King.
 I have the following qualities:

-- I rock a great mustache
+- I have a huge interest in sports
 - I'm extremely loyal to my family
+- I want to travel the world
+-I graduated from Rutgers in December 2019.

 What else do you need?